kristoff-it/kristoff.it/content/blog/improving-your-zls-experience/index.md

 that we ask to build it, **but we never install it**.
 If you look at the final line of the first section, you will see that we call `b.installArtifact` on the original executable, but for the executable bound to the "check" step, we don't.

-This one-line difference will have a big impact on the resulting behavior of the build as it will add the `-fno-emit-bin` flag to the compiler invocation, which in other words means that Zig will analyze your code (and report any error) but it won't bother calling into LLVM since you don't plan to install the executable anyway.
+This one-line difference will have a big impact on the resulting behavior of the build as it will add the `-fno-emit-bin` flag to the compiler invocation which, in other words, means that Zig will analyze your code (and report any error) but it won't bother calling into LLVM since you don't plan to install the executable anyway.

-The result is that you will get diagnostics pretty fast since you won't have to go through the "LLVM Emit Code..." step.
+The result is that you will get diagnostics pretty fast since you won't have to go through the "LLVM Emit Code..." phase.

-Once you're done with this, restart your editor (or at least ZLS), **save your file**, and enjoy your new spiffy diagnostics.
+Once you're done with this, restart your editor (or at least ZLS), **save your file with an error in it**, and enjoy your new spiffy diagnostics.

 ## It Only Gets Better